Skip to main content

 Clinical Applications in Hormonal Health

 In clinical practice, particularly for supporting women with PCOS, a combination of myo-inositol and D-chiro-inositol is often utilized.
 Research has consistently shown that a physiological ratio of 40:1 (myo-inositol to D-chiro-inositol) is most effective for restoring ovulatory function and improving metabolic parameters.
-This ratio mirrors what is typically found in healthy plasma and addresses the dual issues of and ovarian dysfunction.
+This ratio mirrors what is typically found in healthy plasma and addresses the dual issues of insulin resistance and ovarian dysfunction.

 • Myo-inositol ∞ Primarily addresses the issue of insulin sensitivity at the cellular level.
 By improving the body’s response to insulin, it helps to lower circulating insulin levels.
 This, in turn, can reduce the stimulus for androgen production in the ovaries and help restore menstrual regularity.
 It also directly supports oocyte quality by acting as a key messenger in FSH signaling.